SherG/tester1/site/content/post/be-s-m-a-r-t-about-your-fitness-goals-achieve-results-in-2019.md

 Even here, what one person can do at one point in their lifetime may not be what even that same person can achieve later in their lifetime.
 You may have had a chance to be a champion gymnast in your teens but that opportunity has passed if you are now in your 70s.

-You may have had the talent to be a great painter but if you devoted your life to the practice of architecture in order to please your mother, your paintings will not display the greatness only a lifetime of dedication could have developed.
-So make your fitness goals achievable for you.
+Make your fitness goals achievable for you.

 ### "R" Is for Relevant